Nail Technician

 What's the deal with girls who get one nail on each hand done in a different color?
 Is that a trend / does it have significance?
 (Sorry if that's a dumb question; I'm a guy and have no idea how this stuff works.)

-Asked by TM about 10 years ago
+Asked by TM over 10 years ago

 Not a dumb question at all!